Kerlingarfjöll – Steaming valleys and surreal landscapes

 Valley loop from the Neðri-Hveradalir carpark

-Hiking from the Kerlingarfjöll mountain resort
+Hiking route from Kerlingarfjöll Highland Base

-Snow fields and the mountain pass on the way to Hveradalir.
+Snowfields and the mountain pass on the way to Hveradalir.

 Fuming fumaroles